BraVRom/braVRom/README.md

 I'm a technology enthusiast with a passion for video games and computer systems.
 While I enjoy working with technology, my true passion lies in video editing and graphic design.

-I am currently studying Network and System Administration and look forward to gaining more experience in the field.
+I am currently studying IT Systems Administration and look forward to gaining more experience in the field.
+I'm also very interested in cybersecurity.

 I created this profile to upload what I do in class or anything else.